schoologyteam/Three.gtihub.io/README.md

 ## How can I try it?

-- reLCS requires game assets to work.
+- reVCS requires game assets to work.
-- Build reLCS or download it from one of the above links (Debug or Release).
+- Build reVCS or download it from one of the above links (Debug or Release).
 - (Optional) If you want to use optional features, copy the files in /gamefiles folder to your game root folder.
-- Move reLCS.exe to GTA VCS directory and run it.
+- Move reVCS.exe to GTA VCS directory and run it.

 ## Preparing the environment for building